specl/ind-illusions/README.md

 This repository contains all the necessary data, scripts, and materials for the paper:

 **Mehrvarz, M., Popat, H., & Rouder, J. N. (2024).**
-*Individual Differences in Visual Illusions: Graphical and Analytic Approaches For Finding Structure in Real-World Cases.*
+*Localizing Structure in Individual Differences: A Visual Illusion Case Study.*

 ## Repository Structure
 - `/_data`: Raw and formatted data